KhaledHashim-1/Demo-2/README.md

 # E-commerce ELT Pipeline with Airflow, dbt, and BigQuery

 ## Overview
-This project implements an end-to-end ELT pipeline for an e-commerce dataset.
+This project implements an end-to-end ELT pipeline for vehicle price prediction dataset.
 It uses **Apache Airflow** for orchestration, **Google Cloud Storage (GCS)** and **BigQuery** for storage and processing, and **dbt** for data transformations.

 The pipeline: